 The practical aspects of health and safety (H&S) are undoubtedly important.
-Whether you operate a small-scale construction project or employ thousands of contractors, you'll need strict compliance measures such as liability insurance, mandatory welfare, and access to first aid facilities.
+Whether you operate a small-scale construction project or employ thousands of contractors, it's imperative you have strict compliance measures — such as liability insurance, mandatory welfare, and easy access to first aid facilities — firmly in place.

 However, these are ultimately just individual cogs in a far more complicated machine.
 Effective H&S protocol requires visibility, awareness, and transparency too.

 Factors such as these not only mitigate against potentially costly civil lawsuits, but also safeguard the physical and mental wellbeing of your contractors – the most important consideration for anyone in the built environment.
 Fortunately, there are steps you can take to implement them and improve your organisation's health and safety compliance.

 Stage one is relatively straightforward: inspect your workplace.